THE DAINTREE RAINFORST

-For our ‘Save a Rainforest’ initiative, we buy back privately owned blocks in the Daintree lowlands that were excluded from the World Heritage Listing.
-This important work ensures these areas are not further developed and helps protect rare and endangered species like the Cassowary, Spectacled Flying-fox, Bennett’s Tree Kangaroo – along with the Daintree’s ancient flowering plants.
+Our ‘Save a Rainforest’ initiative buys back privately owned blocks in the Daintree lowlands that were excluded from the World Heritage listing.
+This important work ensures these areas are not further developed and helps protect rare and endangered species like the Cassowary and Spectacled Flying-fox – along with the Daintree’s ancient flowering plants.

 Read more about our conservation efforts here.